How to Make a Purchase Order in Apple Pages?

 1. Create a Good Header

-Purchase orders require a header that contains standard information about your company.
+Purchase order forms require a header that contains standard information about your company.
 Provide your company name and logo on top of your purchase order; you may add your contact details and address below your company name.
 Insert the date when you made your transaction with your customer, and include your purchase order number (P.O. #) at the side.
 Bold your number to easily trace your transaction.

 2. Indicate Your Customer's Information